 Paying for long-term care yourself: If you’re wealthy, this could work for you.
 You can just invest the money you would have paid in premiums and then pay for long-term care if you need it.

 Life insurance with a long-term care rider: These are increasingly popular, because in the event you don’t need long-term care, the money passes on to your heirs.
 To most people, this is much better than giving it to the insurance company.
+Life insurance companies usually charge a small additional fee to add a long-term care rider to its life insurance policies.
 Learn more about accelerated death benefits (ADB) for long-term care in life insurance.

 Hybrid long-term care and life insurance policy: To address the risk that you may invest a lot of money to a long-term care insurance policy but do not end up with needing it and lose all money, insurance companies develop hybrid long-term care and life insurance product.
 This has become more and more popular in the past years.
 If you end up with not needing it, your beneficiaries will receive the death benefit from the policy.